slingerbv/searchSECO-miner/README.md

   - `git config --system core.longpaths true` - Some filenames are too long to be accessed with git, and this flag enables long filenames.
   - `git config --system core.protectNTFS false` - Some filepaths are incorrectly formatted (e.g have symbols such as `:` or `*` in them) for NTFS filesystems, and this flag disables a check for those filepaths.
 ## Installing and running the miner
-Download this repository, make a `.env` file, fill in the relevant variables and run the following commands to install the miner:
+Download this repository, make a `.env` file (src/config/.env), fill in the relevant variables and run the following commands to install the miner:
 ```
 npm i
 npm run update